-Can this calculator be used for siding and roofing?+
+Can this calculator be used for both siding and roofing panels?+

-No, subtract doors/windows separately or increase waste to compensate.
+Not automatically.
+Either subtract your opening area from gross wall area before entering it, or add 5–10% to your waste percentage to approximate deductions on jobs with standard window and door layouts.
 For better estimating accuracy, cross-check panel coverage, sidelap, and waste factor with your project notes, then confirm fastener layout before final ordering.
-This keeps your supplier takeoff aligned with real site conditions and reduces costly quantity revisions.
-Recheck dimensions, product coverage, and install requirements before purchase.
+This keeps your supplier takeoff aligned.

-Should I still verify with installer shop drawings?+
+Should I still verify the panel count with installer shop drawings?+

 Should I calculate by panel width or effective coverage?+